Naval Legends: Cruisers — the book is coming to Kickstarter. Get notified →

 1. The US Navy gathered 95 captured and surplus warships at Bikini Atoll.
 They wanted to know what nukes do to a fleet.

 Prinz Eugen, a heavy cruiser that fought alongside Bismarck at the Denmark Strait, was anchored right in the blast zone.
+Compared to other German cruisers, she was lucky — Germany had far worse luck with the name Blucher, which seemed cursed across centuries.

 Test Able.
 July 1, 1946.
 Air-dropped.
 23 kilotons.
 Ships sank.
 Ships burned.
 Prinz Eugen?
 Fine.